CampusGhanta

 NAWAZUDDIN SIDDIQUI as FAIZAL KHAN (GANGS OF WASSEYPUR)

-He smokes cigarettes, cannot speak English, is addicted to ganja, isn’t conventionally good-looking or handsome, but with a pager tucked to his waist and sunglasses to adorn his face, as he approaches Huma Quereshi’s house, Nawaz has the swag of a badass rockstar.
+He smokes cigarettes, cannot speak English, is addicted to ganja, and isn’t conventionally good-looking or handsome, but with a pager tucked to his waist and sunglasses to adorn his face, as he approaches Huma Quereshi’s house, Nawaz has the swag of a badass rockstar.

 More badass is the nonchalant manner in which he struts the gun all through the film, like a toy in a toddler’s hand.
 Even more badass is his unending Bonnie and Clyde inspired bullet spree showered on Ramadhir Singh in the climax.